Table of Contents

 Let’s have a look.

-To ensure employees feel inspired coming into work, you need to get off on the right foot from the get go.
+To ensure employees feel inspired coming into work, you need to get off on the right foot from the beginning.
 This means creating the right employee onboarding experience.

-It can be intimidating coming into a new place of work unfamiliar with communication tools or protocols.
+Coming into a new place of work can be intimidating.
+The communication tools, culture, and protocols are all unfamiliar.
 A well-planned onboarding process systematically brings your new hires up to speed.
 In fact, employees who report having had a good onboarding experience are 18 times more likely to be committed to their organization than those who didn’t.

 Feeling inspired from the start nurtures a sense of loyalty that permeates throughout the rest of the work experience.
 But there is a danger if what’s promised during orientation doesn’t match the reality of what unfolds on the job.
 In turn, this can create a sense of discontentment and cause disappointed or overwhelmed employees to feel uninspired.